ubermag/ubermag.github.io/source/documentation/compatibility.rst

 ..
-  This webpage has to remain at the current address as the UUM paper which points here.
+  This webpage has to remain at the current address (or a redirect has to be added) as the UUM paper points here.

 ================================================
 Compatibility: Ubermag - OOMMF - mumax\ :sup:`3`